uStepper/uStepper/README.md

 - Added PID functionality to drop-in Feature
 - Added PID functionality to regular movement functions
 - Added support for servo motors
-- Added two new examples
+- Added one new example
+- Revised Drop-in example to utilise PID controller

 0.4.5: